-In the case of MODY3, all patients had negative autoimmunity to pancreatic islets and a family history of diabetes with the same characteristics; all were diagnosed before age 25 years and required drug therapy to maintain blood glucose control.
+In the case of MODY3, all patients had negative autoimmunity to pancreatic islets and a family history of diabetes with the same characteristics; all were diagnosed before 25 years of age and required drug therapy to maintain blood glucose control.
 We can assume that patients not diagnosed during a routine laboratory workup usually develop clinical symptoms that lead to a suspicion of diabetes before this age.
-Therefore, a diabetes diagnosis after age 25 or the absence of a need for drug therapy to control glycaemia from this age should exclude a MODY3 diagnosis.
+Therefore, a diabetes diagnosis after 25 years of age or the absence of a need for drug therapy to control glycaemia from this age should exclude a MODY3 diagnosis.